-Clicking on the 'Predictor Properties' (red square in the capture above), the user will be able to select the algorithm for the 1H-NMR prediction (Increment or Charge):
+Clicking on the 'Predictor Properties' (red square in the capture above), the user will be able to select

-The Increment algorithm (based in Ernö Pretsch's NMR tables) is the same as NMRPredict Desktop uses to predict NMR spectra variety of organic compounds.
+The Increment algorithm (based in Ernö Pretsch's NMR tables) is the same as NMRPredict Desktop uses to predict NMR spectra

 The CHARGE program offers 1H-NMR prediction based upon partial atomic charges and steric interactions.
-This program offers the first quantitative prediction of the proton chemical shifts of a http://www.modgraph.co.uk/product nmr proton.htm
+This program offers the first quantitative prediction of the proton chemical shifts of a variety of organic compounds.